-Due to the higher risks and hazards of liquid propane (LP) gas, Zodiac[®] does not encourage installation of LP gas heaters indoors, refer to Section 4.3, Special Precautions for LP Gas.
+Due to the higher risks and hazards of liquid propane (LP) gas, Zodiac Pool System LLC does not encourage installation of LP gas heaters indoors, refer to Section 4.3, Special Precautions for LP Gas.

 The heater is CSA design-certified for indoor installations.
-In Canada indoor installation must use a two pipe direct vent (combustion air and vent piping), see Section 3.3.2, Direct Venting for details.
+In Canada indoor installation must use use a two pipe direct vent (combustion air and vent piping) see Section 3.3.2, Direct Air Intake and Section 3.3.3, Exterior Venting And Air Intake for details.
 Please keep in mind the service and combustible surface clearances from Section 3.1, Clearances when selecting an installation location.
-You will also need to make considerations for intake combustion air see Section 3.3.1, Combustion Intake Air Supply and exhaust venting see Section 3.3.5, Exhaust Venting.
+You will also need to make considerations for intake combustion air see Section 3.3.1, Combustion Intake Air Supply and exhaust venting see Section 3.3.4, Exhaust Venting.
 In addition, when pool equipment is installed indoors, appropriate containment measures and drains should be considered for the prevention of property damage in the event of a water leak.

 NOTE: An outdoor shelter is an unoccupied enclosure which does not communicate directly with occupied areas.
 If the outdoor shelter is a completely closed structure, air openings in accordance with the size recommendations described in Section 3.3.1, Combustion Intake Air Supply must be maintained.
 If the structure does not have outside air openings then air must be provided for combustion by using our fresh air vent kit.